DOI-USGS/planetary-sdi/content/moon/standards/data_standards.md

 ### Ephemeris Information
 - All sun, spacecraft, sensor, and target body ephemeris information is to be provided either by [Navigation and Ancillary Information Facility (NAIF)](https://naif.jpl.nasa.gov/naif/) as SPICE kernels or in NAIF SPICE compliant format by another provider (e.g., a mission team).
 This includes sensor and target positions, velocities, and orientations as well as sensor parameters such as distortion models.

+### Data and Licensing Standards
+Data and derived products publicized and promoted by the Lunar SDI will conform to a set of standards to maximize interoperability, including standardized vertical and horizontal datums (i.e., the coordinate system), data documentation requirements, and metadata formats.
+Significant effort was made to use standards that are consistent with [International Astronomical Union](https://www.iau.org) recommendations, those in use by relevant mission teams, and that foster interoperability.
+See the Guidelines for Lunar Data Providers for detailed information regarding the standards and formats the Lunar SDI adheres to.

+In addition, all data publicized and promoted by the Lunar SDI must use an open-data license.
+See the Guidelines for Lunar Data Providers for additional information regarding license guidance.
 ### Discussion

 {{< comments >}}